JYOTIPM1999/Tracking_Time-Clone/README.md

 # TrackingTime Clone

+We a group of four members made clone of a time tracking website, [TrackingTime](https://trackingtime.co/) as a fifth unit project in our Masai School journey.

+# About

 TrackingTime is an intuitive Time Tracking Software which is an intuitive solution to manage time, projects, and employee attendance to improve individual efficiency and team productivity.

 [Deployed Link](https://snazzy-nougat-6ca032.netlify.app/)